 The other problems are deeply engrained biases.
 If you want to get stakeholder buy-in (and who doesn’t?) it’s important to involve them at the right time in the right way.

-We find that running a problem solving workshop with key stakeholders first is the best and fastest way to agree on a priority list of problems to solve.
+We find that running a problem framing workshop with key stakeholders first is the best and fastest way to agree on a priority list of problems to solve.
 Prepare yourself for a truly intensive but rewarding day – despite not solving much, yet.
 But we’ll come to that.

 Like every intensive workshop they require great preparation by the facilitator but a lot of the content is created by the participants.